TheeranatSri/DADS7202_project_2/README.md

    - Model 5 (0.066 / 2.43 hr)
    - Model 6 (0.673 / 3.22 hr)

-- The Best Model (Highest score) is Model 3 (Unfreeze all layer and use pretrain weights).
+- The Best Model (Highest score) = Model 3 (Unfreeze all layer and use pretrain weights)
-- Alternative model (Balance between score and running time) is Model 6.
+- Alternative model (Balance between score and running time) = Model 6

 # Introduction:
-- Object detection is a computer vision technique that allows us to recognize and locate objects in images or videos.
-Object detection can be used to count objects in a scene and determine and track their precise locations, all while accurately labeling them, using this type of identification and localization.
+- Object detection: Object detection is a computer vision technique that allows us to identify and locate objects in an image or video.
-Below is a comparison of image classification, object detection, and instance segmentation.
+With this kind of identification and localization, object detection can be used to count objects in a scene and determine and track their precise locations, all while accurately labeling them.
+The comparison between image classification, object detection, and instance segmentation is shown below.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/Picture1.png"> </span>